Amitbarvaz/Mindtools/README.md

 # Mindtools
 _Logic-driven web content creation kit_

-Mindtools source code is based on Serafin and was then upgraded in several steps.
+Mindtools source code is based on [Serafin](https://github.com/inonit/serafin) and was then upgraded in several steps[^1].
 It is a Django-based web platform that gives content builders a set of flexible building blocks for creating logic-driven sites.
 Examples include:

-- בWeb forms and questionaires
+- Web forms and questionaires
 - Self-help programs
 - E-learning programs
 - Dynamic websites with a complex underlying logic